MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 - Set up Visual Studio for Cross Platform C++ Development
     - First you need to have [Visual Studio installed](https://visualstudio.microsoft.com/vs/).
 Next, confirm that you have the **Desktop development with C++** and **Linux development with C++ workloads** installed.
 This minimal install is only 3 GB, depending on your download speed installation shouldn't take more than 10 minutes.
 - Set up a Linux machine for Cross Platform C++ Development
     - Visual Studio doesn't require any specific distribution of Linux.
 The OS can be running on a physical machine, in a VM, the cloud, or the Windows Subsystem for Linux (WSL).
-However, for this tutorial, WSL isn't recommended because it's intended primarily for command line operations.
+However, for this tutorial a graphical environment is required; therefore WSL isn't recommended because it's intended primarily for command line operations.
     - The tools that Visual Studio requires on the Linux machine are: C++ compilers, GDB, ssh, and zip.
 On Debian based systems, you can install these dependencies as follows.

     ```cmd
     - sudo apt install -y openssh-server build-essential gdb zip
     ```
     - Visual Studio requires that the Linux machine have a recent version of CMake that has server mode enabled (at least 3.8).
 Microsoft produces a universal build of CMake that you can install on any Linux distro.
 We recommend using this build to ensure that you have the latest features.
-You can get the CMake binaries from here.
+You can get the CMake binaries from [the Microsoft fork of the CMake repo](https://github.com/Microsoft/CMake/releases) on GitHub.
 Go to that page and download the version that matches your system architecture on your Linux machine, then mark it as an executable:

     ```cmd
     wget <path to binary>